-I am a proud Chicana/o Studies major and hold an MFA in Creative Writing from Cornell where I taught freshman writing and creative writing.
-Before that, I obtained a Master's degree in Anthropology and a Certificate in Culture and Media from NYU.
+I am a proud Chicanx Studies major and hold an MFA in Creative Writing from Cornell where I taught freshman writing and creative writing.
+Before that, I obtained a Master's degree in Anthropology and a Certificate in Culture and Media from NYU and a BA in Chicana/o Studies with Honors from Stanford.
 While in New York City, I worked with undocumented youth during the early "coming out as undocumented" and Dreamer movement.
-Through my creative, academic, and political work, I use my privilege to work with undocumented immigrant communities and underrepresented groups in higher ed and beyond.
+Through my creative, academic, and political work, I work with a variety of communities to build intersectional and intergenerational knowledge, relationships, and power.

 Works and Projects